sitemule/noxDB/README.md

 # noxDB – Not Only XML….
+This branch is "work in progress" - merging the "EBCDIC" master, aiming at havinf the graph 100% in UTF-8 and tighten this up.

 Nox is an opensource framework that makes it easy to work with XML, JSON and SQL with one single approach - from within RPG.